gmdsi/GMDSI_notebooks/paper/paper.md

 ## Part 1: Introduction to PEST and the Gauss-Levenberg Marquardt Approach

-Part 1 focuses on the Gauss-Levenberg Marquardt approach to parameter estimation and  associated uncertainty analysis in a groundwater modelling context.
-TThis was the foundation of the PEST software for multiple decades and the theory continues to resonate through newer techniques.
+Part 1 focuses on the Gauss-Levenberg Marquardt (GLM) approach to parameter estimation and  associated uncertainty analysis in a groundwater modelling context.
+This was the foundation of the PEST software for multiple decades and the theory continues to resonate through newer techniques.

 Part 1 is designed to be accessible without strict sequential dependencies.
 Learners have the flexibility to explore its contents in any order that suits their preferences or needs.
 These include:
  - Introduction to concepts such as non-uniquesness, identifiability, and equifinality.